 Once you've carved the perfect jack-o'-lantern, don't waste the leftovers.
 From sweet classics to savoury mains, the options for making good use of that bright orange squash are endless.

 Leftover pumpkin on your hands?
 Step away from the rubbish bun and instead delve into our tasty tips for using up this super squash, from moist pumpkin cake to comforting one-pots and curries.
 Whether you are celebrating Halloween, Thanksgiving or you just love cooking with this versatile veg, we've got plenty of pumpkin inspiration...

-DIY pumpkin seeds
+Roasted pumpkin seeds

-The first thing you will do with your pumpkin, whether you're carving or simply cooking, is to scoop out the seeds.
-These little kernels are packed with vitamins and minerals and are a great source of fibre - so it would be a shame to throw them away.
+The first thing you will do with your pumpkin, whether you're carving or cooking, is scoop out the seeds.
+These little kernels are packed with vitamins and minerals and are a great source of fibre, so it would be a shame to throw them away.

 Whole pumpkin recipes

 What are your top tips for cooking the winter squash?
 Leave a comment below...